KleistLab/WarpDemuX/README.md

 conda activate WDX
 ```

 WarpDemuX depends on ADAPTed, our tool for adapter and poly(A) tail detection.
 ADAPTed is included as a submodule for now.
-To make sure WDX can access this module correctly, you need to install WDX in editeable mode.
-This can be done by using pip's `-e` flag:
+To make sure WDX can access this module correctly, you need to install WDX in editable mode.
+This can be done by using pip's '-e' flag:

 ```
 pip install -e [path/to/store/WarpDemuX]